Sar123-del/nasscom-vsd-soc-design-program/README.md

 ```math
 Percentage\ of\ DFF's = Flop\ Ratio * 100
 ```
-3. Comand to know what is inside a particular file
+3. Comand to know what is inside a particular folder
+4. Command to see what is inside a file

 1.Commands to run the OpenLANE flow and perform synthesis